RunestoneInteractive/thinkcspy/_sources/Functions/thinkcspyExercises.rst

                     import turtle

                     def drawSquare(t, sz):
-                        """Get turtle t to draw a square of sz side"""
+                        """Get turtle t to draw a square with sz side"""

                         for i in range(4):
                             t.forward(sz)